Lost Photos - WW1

 Sadly missed by his loving Wife and little Son - Norah and Wellington Campbell

-33½ William Street, Newtownards.
+33½ William Street, Newtownards

 FRANCIS DUNBAR